ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Connection.Receive(minIncompleteLength?, maxLength?)
 ~~~

-By default, Receive will try to deliver complete Messages in a single event ({{receive-complete}}).
+By default, `Receive` will try to deliver complete Messages in a single event ({{receive-complete}}).

 The application can set a minIncompleteLength value to indicate the smallest partial
-Message data size in bytes that should be delivered in response to this Receive.
+Message data size in bytes that should be delivered in response to this `Receive`.
 By default,
 this value is infinite, which means that only complete Messages should be delivered (see {{receive-partial}}
 and {{framing}} for more information on how this is accomplished).
 If this value is set to some smaller value, the associated receive event will be triggered